TOLDOTECHNIK/buildroot-webkit/README.md

-#### <font color="red">For Raspberry Pi 4 and 5 !</font>
+> [!IMPORTANT]

-For Raspberry Pi 4 and 5, refer to our new GitHub project: [Raspberry Pi Kiosk Display System](https://github.com/TOLDOTECHNIK/Raspberry-Pi-Kiosk-Display-System/blob/main/README.md).
+> For Raspberry Pi 4 and 5, refer to our new GitHub project: [Raspberry Pi Kiosk Display System](https://github.com/TOLDOTECHNIK/Raspberry-Pi-Kiosk-Display-System/blob/main/README.md).

 ## This project's features